gabrielStanovsky/template-oie/README.md

 Extracts templated Open Information Extraction: allowing for diverse, non-contiguous, multi-word predicates, while keeping argument short and useful for downstream applications.

+For example, given the sentence:

 _the Frankfurt loss  stemmed  from  a computer program  for  calculating  prices  on  forward - rate agreements  that  failed  to envision  an interest - rate environment  where  short - term rates  were  equal  to  or  higher  than  long - term rates_

+One of the extractions is:

 * **Under** {A0} {A1} **would *rise* from** {A2} **to** {A3}